-The devastation to various communities has interrupted the daily life of the residents of Puerto Rico.
+The devastation to various communities interrupted the daily life of the residents of Puerto Rico.
 Amidst the efforts to restore these vital and essential services to the overall residents, highly vulnerable populations must be considered.
 These populations possess social and/or socio-economic characteristics that cause various difficulties in daily life and require additional or specialized services and accommodations.

-The Community Development Block Grant-Disaster Recovery (CDBG-DR) Social Interest Housing Program (SIH Program or Program), as approved in the Puerto Rico Disaster Recovery Action Plan (Action Plan)1, as amended, creates housing for highly vulnerable populations such as, but not limited to: homeless persons, senior citizens, domestic violence victims, persons with intellectual disability, persons with developmental and/ or physical disability, persons living with HIV/AIDS, individuals recovering from addiction and individuals with other functional or access needs.
+The Community Development Block Grant-Disaster Recovery (CDBG-DR) Social Interest Housing Program (SIH Program or Program)1, creates housing for highly vulnerable populations such as, but not limited to: homeless persons, senior citizens, domestic violence victims, persons with intellectual disability, persons with developmental and/or physical disability, persons living with HIV/AIDS, individuals recovering from addiction and individuals with other functional or access needs.
 The goal for the Program is to address the unmet need by creating high-quality, modern, resilient housing solutions for these populations.